 Palm Beach is a community that has achieved a high standard of living and retained its exclusivity, which is essential for Town residents.
 It is the purpose of the comprehensive planning process to uphold the vision of the Town residents as a predominantly residential community with limited commercial and recreational land uses that serve the Town.
-Palm Beach is a premier residential community of exceptional beauty and charm.
-The goal of the Comprehensive Plan is to preserve and protect the residential scale and quality of life with limited town-serving commercial and recreational uses.
-As the Town is "built-out", intensification of commercial uses affects the limited parking availability and ultimately the Quality of Life of Town residents.
-To this point, a policy has been recommended that the Town restrict variances to parking requirements.
+The analysis required of the 2024 Comprehensive Plan concludes that the Town is effectively managing redevelopment activities and will continue to through the 20-year planning horizon.

 As required per State Statute, the Comprehensive Plan and corresponding Zoning Code must maintain consistency as together these documents lay the foundation of planning and zoning for the Town.
 As noted, there are land use and zoning classifications that do not correspond to one another.
-Therefore, it is recommended that within one year following adoption of the subject updated 2024 Comprehensive Plan, the Town consider reviewing and correcting inconsistencies with the Future Land Use Map and Zoning Map that include potentially three new zoning districts to correspond to their respective Future Land Use designations.
-As noted, a new Medium Density Residential District limits density to six units to the acre that correlates with the R-C Zoning District but the R-D(1) allows up to ten dwelling units per acre.
-A suggestion is to create a new Multi-Family Medium Density for the R-C and revise the maximum density for the Multi-family Moderate Density Residential to accurately reflect the maximum permitted density for the R-D(1) zoning district.
-Lastly, as a coastal community, an envisioned new Beach Area Future Land Use designation should be considered that recognizes the necessary beach renourishment and related public purpose essential services and activities.
+Therefore, it is recommended that within one (1) year following adoption of the subject updated 2024 Comprehensive Plan, that the Town consider reviewing and correcting inconsistencies with the Future Land Use Map and Zoning Map that include potentially three (3) new zoning districts to correspond to their respective Future Land Use designations.
+As noted, a new Medium Density Residential District that limits density to six (6) units to the acre to correlate with the R-C Zoning District should also be considered.
+Further, as a coastal community, an envisioned new Beach Area Future Land Use designation should be considered that recognizes the necessary beach renourishment and related public purpose essential services and activities.